DNA Data Storage Research @ Imperial College

 DNA Data Storage Overview

 DNA, the blueprint of life, is not only responsible for encoding genetic information but also holds incredible potential as a data storage medium to store archival data in the long term.
-Find out more about DNA data storage and the research we do at Imperial below and read our DNA storage FAQ!
+Find out more about DNA data storage and the research we do at Imperial in the two videos below which feature our research and the remainder of the content.
+Do not forget to read our DNA storage FAQ and read about our work in a recent article in Chemistry World to which we contributed!

 Read our DNA Storage FAQ